Fishing on Allatoona Lake and Etowah River in Cartersville

 Allatoona Lake – A Natural Retreat just north of Atlanta

 Located only 30 miles from Atlanta, Georgia, Allatoona Lake is situated on the Etowah River, a tributary of the Coosa River.
 Allatoona Lake is the largest of 11 public fishing areas including trout streams in Bartow County.
 The lake offers great fishing for all ages and skill levels.
+The lower Etowah River, below Allatoona dam is well-known for striped bass and spotted bass.

 Local Fishing Tips: